Explore the Puerto Rican Santos Folk Art Tradition in Ponce, the Island's Second Largest City

 Welcome to Ponce, Puerto Rico’s second-largest city!
-Enjoy a glimpse of the history of Puerto Rico’s santos tradition through Ponce’s artisan Pedro Rinaldi.
+If looking for things to do in Ponce, why not enjoy a glimpse of the history of Puerto Rico’s santos tradition through Ponce’s artisan Pedro Rinaldi.
 This piece also explores the growing appreciation for the santos tradition among collectors, and offers a peek at the Museo de Arte de Ponce, the largest art museum in the Caribbean.

 This is the second in a four-part series on the Puerto Rican santos tradition, a form of religious folk art believed to be at least two centuries old, and possibly even more ancient.
 Santos are carved wooden figures of the Roman Catholic celestial hierarchy and an integral part of the island’s culture, playing a role in not only religious worship, but family life, community celebrations, and national identity.
 The Puerto Rican santos tradition is a craft that has survived despite challenges and today continues to inspire devotion among both the faithful as well as an ever-growing number of collectors.
 I am pleased to share the Puerto Rico I came to know through conversations with its santeros, and their advocates and aficionados.

 Descending ever-so-gradually from the heights of Puerto Rico’s Cordillera Central Mountains, we eased into the flat expanse of a fertile alluvial plain that reached to the sparkling turquoise waters of the Caribbean.
 Ahead, giant, one-story tall letters spanned the highway and exuberantly shouted out the good news—my husband Tom and I had arrived in Ponce.
 We drove through the “N” and “C” to enter a magical world where style and substance melded, light-hearted whimsy and deeply-held faith fused, and epochs in the city’s 500-year history were spelled out with a diverse assortment of symbolism.